Emily Sams: Orlando Pride

 On January 12, 2023, Sams was selected in the first round (third overall) of the 2023 NWSL Draft by Orlando Pride.

 Sams recorded her first NWSL assist, to Barbra Banda, in a 1–0 win over Racing Louisville on May 5, 2024.
 She scored her first NWSL goal on May 19, opening a 3–2 win against the Seattle Reign.
 Her performance alongside center back partner Kylie Strom helped Orlando set the NWSL's record for consecutive games unbeaten and secure the NWSL Shield, the first trophy in Pride history.
 Sams was named to the NWSL Team of the Month three times, selected to the NWSL Best XI, and voted the NWSL Defender of the Year.
 On February 13, 2025, she signed a contract extension with the Pride through 2027.

+Angel City FC

+On January 9, 2026, Sams was traded to Angel City FC in exchange for $650,000 in intraleague transfer funds.
+Sams made her debut with Angel City on March 15, 2026 in the home opener against Chicago Stars.
+Sams recorded her first assist for Angel City on April 26, 2026, setting up Prisca Chilufya's stoppage-time goal in a 1–2 loss against the Portland Thorns.